Traversio

 Forwarding

 Forwarding is part of the implemented surface.
-Traversio includes a raw direct-tcpip public wrapper, Apple 26+ local-forwarding and dynamic-SOCKS helpers built on NetworkListener, a raw remote-forward listener, and a remote-forwarding helper that bridges remote listeners back to one local TCP endpoint.
+Traversio includes raw direct-tcpip, [email protected], forwarded-tcpip, and [email protected] public wrappers, local-forwarding and dynamic-SOCKS helpers built on shared listener factories, raw remote TCP and streamlocal listeners, and a remote-forwarding helper that bridges remote TCP listeners back to one local TCP endpoint.
 The main remaining work is:

-• broader interoperability evidence outside the current OpenSSH-heavy and local proxy-matrix baseline
+• broader interoperability evidence outside the currently documented server and proxy families

 The release scope keeps two points explicit: